Hakkōda Mountains disaster: Incident

-On day three, 25 January 1902, the weather changed suddenly, and a temperature of −41 C was observed—the lowest in Japanese weather observation history, and there was an enormous low-pressure system above the Hakkōda Mountains.
+The troops, slowed by their heavy supply sleds, set out from Aomori at 6:55 a.m. on 23 January 1902.
+Their objective was Tashiro Hot Spring located 20 km away in the Hakkōda Mountains.
+At 4 p.m. on 23 January, the unit reached the summit of Umatateba (732 m), which was only four kilometers from the Tashiro Hot Spring.
+On day three, 25 January 1902, the weather changed suddenly: a temperature of −41 C was observed—the lowest in Japanese weather observation history—and there was an enormous low-pressure system above the Hakkōda Mountains.
 In the deep snow and blizzard, the soldiers wandered the northeast slope of the mountains for several days.

 The unit missed the expected return date on 24 January, but the regimental HQ at Aomori remained optimistic until 26 January, when a 60-man rescue party to track and find the missing men was dispatched.
 On 27 January, the fifth day since their departure, Corporal Fusanosuke Gotō, standing buried in the snow, became the first survivor discovered by the rescue party.
-The details of disaster which struck the unit marching through the Hakkōda Mountains were established based on Corporal Gotō's testimony.
-The 5th Regiment and the 8th Division finally were placed on full-alert and launched major search-and-rescue/recover operations which lasted for months and involved tens of thousands of soldiers and villagers.
+The details of the disaster which struck the unit marching through the Hakkōda Mountains were established based on Corporal Gotō's testimony.
+The 5th Regiment and the 8th Division were finally placed on full-alert and launched major search-and-rescue/recover operations, which lasted for months and involved tens of thousands of soldiers and villagers.
 The last survivor was found on 2 February and the last body was recovered on 28 May.

 In total, 193 of the 210 men froze to death en route.
 A further six died within two months after rescue.
 Eight out of 11 survivors had to have limbs amputated due to frostbite, including Gotō.

 Legacy

-Journalist Koshu Ogasawara spent many years covering the Hakkōda disaster.
-In 1971, after receiving numerous documents from Ogasawara, novelist Jirō Nitta published Death March on Mount Hakkōda:(八甲田山死の彷徨, Hakkōdasan shi no hōkō), a semi-fictional account of the disaster.
+Journalist Koshu Ogasawara spent years covering the Hakkōda disaster.
+In 1971, after receiving numerous documents from Ogasawara, novelist Jirō Nitta published Death March on Mount Hakkōda (八甲田山死の彷徨), a semi-fictional account of the disaster.
 James Westerhoven translated the book into English.
-The screenwriter Shinobu Hashimoto, who is also famous for Akira Kurosawa's Seven Samurai, adapted the novel and produced the 1977 movie Mount Hakkoda (八甲田山).
-However, both the novel and the film are partly fictionalized, and there are many discrepancies with the facts.
+The screenwriter Shinobu Hashimoto, adapted the novel and produced the 1977 movie Mount Hakkoda (八甲田山).
+Both the novel and the film are partly fictionalized, and there are discrepancies with the facts.

 In 1978, a Hakkōda Disaster museum opened next to the army cemetery in Aomori.

 Mt.
-Hakkoda (The world's worst mountaineering disaster – 八甲田山 世界最大の山岳遭難事故), a film based on historical facts, was released in 2014.
+Hakkoda: the world's worst mountaineering disaster (八甲田山 世界最大の山岳遭難事故), a film based on historical facts, was released in 2014.